History Norse Mythology

 Nabrokarstafur

-Necromancy is not unknown among the symbols included in the grimoires.
+Necromancy is a common theme among the symbols included in the grimoires.
 The Nabrokarstafur rune is used to make nabrok, which are pants made from the skin of a dead man that are capable of producing unlimited money.

 Nabrokarstafur